 distinguish KPIs from each other:

-# Get a list KPIs matching a search for "BRP" (Gross regional product)
+# Get a list KPIs matching a search for "bruttoregionprodukt" (Gross regional product)

 kpi_res <- kpis %>%